Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days below previous high of 73 days in the last 5 years of AstraZeneca PLC, we see it is relatively lower, thus better in comparison to the benchmark SPY (124 days)
+• Looking at the average time in days below previous high water mark of 77 days in the last 5 years of AstraZeneca PLC, we see it is relatively lower, thus better in comparison to the benchmark SPY (123 days)

-• Looking at average days under water in of 75 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (181 days).
+• Looking at average time in days below previous high water mark in of 79 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (178 days).

 Performance (YTD)